raspberrypi/documentation/configuration/raspi-config.md

 <a name="boot-options"></a>
 #### Boot / Auto login

 From this submenu you can select whether to boot to console or desktop and whether you need to log in or not.
-If you select automatic login, you will be logged in as the Pi user.
+If you select automatic login, you will be logged in as the `pi` user.

 #### Network at Boot